LosoncziTamas/LosoncziTamas.github.io/_drafts/2020-02-22-common-mistakes.md

     }
 ```

-### Using a while loop to destroy children objects
+### Using a while loop to destroy child objects

-Since destroying happens after the update loop has finished, the following code will result in an infinite loop.
+Since destroying actually happens after the update loop has finished, the following code causes an infinite loop.

 ```
     while (transform.childCount > 0)